What is API Security?

 GraphQL serves as a query language for the API and provides a server-side environment

 to run queries based on a type system that teams create for their data.
 GraphQL API security involves adopting strategies and measures to safeguard GraphQL APIs from a wide range of threats and vulnerabilities.
-As GraphQL continues to gain traction due to its powerful and flexible nature, securing these APIs has become increasingly critical for organizations leveraging this technology.
+As GraphQL continues to gain traction due to its powerful and flexible nature.
+Therefore, securing these APIs has become increasingly critical for organizations leveraging this technology.

 gRPC API security